krishnapatil343/Krishna-Patil/README.md

 The toolbox has the following functionalities:
 1. easy retrieval of satellite imagery spanning the user-defined region of interest and time period from Google Earth Engine, including state-of-the-art pre-processing steps (re-projecting the different bands, pansharpening, advanced cloud masking).
-2. automated extraction of shorelines from all the selected images using a sub-pixel resolution technique and options for quality-control.
+2. automated extraction of riverlines from all the selected images using a sub-pixel resolution technique and options for quality-control.
 ### Table of Contents

 - [Installation](#installation)